 Chickenfoot is this for Van Halen, considering half of Chickenfoot is comprised of two former Van Halen members.
-They musically resemble the David Lee Roth years, which is ironic, because they feature Roth's replacement Sammy Haggar on vocals.
+They musically resemble the David Lee Roth years, which is ironic, because they feature Roth's replacement Sammy Hagar on vocals.

-Pink Floyd's "The Final Cut" is seen by many to be a successor to their earlier album "The Wall".
+Pink Floyd's The Final Cut is seen by many to be a successor to their previous album The Wall.
 Both are concept albums dealing with pain, loss, and detachment.

 Also a rock musician who appears in some of the album's songs may be Pink.

-The Wall and The Pros And Cons Of Hitchhiking were written as part of the same set of 1978 demos, and both would have been considered to be the successor to Animals.
+The Wall and The Pros and Cons of Hitchhiking were written as part of the same set of 1978 demos, and both would have been considered to be the successor to Animals.
 The Wall won.
 The Final Cut began as new tracks written in 1982 for The Wall movie, along with rejected songs from the album's 1979 sessions, but only "When The Tigers Broke Free" was used.
 It was to be released as an album called Spare Bricks.
 It was later completed with new tracks about and a new concept about the schoolteacher from The Wall being angry about The Falklands War and warmongering in general and called The Final Cut.
 TPACOHH was renewed as Roger Waters' first solo album.
 As a result, the albums have similar sounds and similar subject matter.

 Roger Waters' solo album Amused To Death has been described by some fans as on par with Pink Floyd's classic albums.
 Executives at Roger's label apparently admitted as much to him, saying that it would have sold many more copies if it was a Pink Floyd album.

-Amused To Death was actually written at first as, literally, a sequel to Waters' Radio KAOS album.
+Amused to Death was actually written at first as, literally, a sequel to Waters' Radio K.A.O.S. album.
 Roger's objections to the first Iraq War (and its depiction by the news media as it unfurled) changed all of that.

 And Madonna.
-And Dale Bozzio (whose hair style she admitted to copying).
+And Missing Persons' Dale Bozzio (whose hair style she admitted to copying).
 There are many who believe Gaga is just playing the system and is writing the sort of music that is popular whilst not taking it too seriously.